Aboriginal cultural heritage in NSW: Questions

 Yes.
 The current system will continue to operate until all parts of the new legal framework are in place and the new system is switched on.
 This will take several years.
 Approvals granted under the current system will be 'saved' under the new system.

-The draft Bill does not say which minister will be responsible for the new Aboriginal cultural heritage legislation.
+The draft Aboriginal Cultural Heritage Bill 2018 does not say which minister will be responsible for the new Aboriginal cultural heritage legislation.
 Instead, it will adopt the common approach of referring to 'the minister administering the Act'.
 The decision about which minister this will be rests with the NSW Premier.
-However, for practical reasons it is likely that the current minister will continue to be responsible during the transition period.
+However, for practical reasons, it is likely that the current minister will continue to be responsible during the transition period.

 The reforms do not affect native title rights in any way.